Digital Advertising Business Growth

 In this post, we’re going to cover just that.
 We’ll be going over everything you need to know about PPC to get started.
 So that once you’re finished reading, you’ll no longer be asking “how does PPC work”.
 Instead, wondering why you didn’t start your PPC journey earlier.

 PPC stands for pay-per-click and is one of the main pillars of Search Engine Marketing (SEM).
-In short, PPC is a model of online marketing in which advertisers and businesses pay a small fee each time one of their ads is clicked.
+In short, PPC is a model of online marketing in which advertisers and businesses pay a small fee each time one of their ads are clicked.
 Essentially a way of buying visits to your site.

 Search engine advertising is one of the most popular forms of PPC.
 It allows advertisers to bid for ad placement in a search engine’s sponsored links when someone searches on a keyword that is related to their business offering.